folio-org/folio-org.github.io/community/which-forum.md

 - Follow up in other fora for any lengthy discussion.
   Then summarise into further issue tracker comments.
   Provide links in both directions.

+- To create issues or comment, sign up for an account via the front page.

 ## GitHub